fenli/elf/README.md

 ```

 ## Basic Setup
-1. Extends BaseApllication
+- Extends BaseApplication

-First step to use this library is to Make your Application class extend BaseApllication.
+First step to use this library is to Make your Application class extend BaseApplication.
 ```java
 public class SampleApplication extends BaseApplication {